fosfrancesco/asap-dataset/README.md

 ### Metadata table
 Each row in `metadata.csv` file contains the following information:

-- **midi_performance**: the path of the midi performance.
-This file is either a (possibly cut) copy of a file from the maestro dataset or a midi file from the Yamaha e-competition dataset
+- **composer**: a common name for the composer of a piece
 - **title**: a title that (along with composer) uniquely identifies each piece in the dataset
-- **composer**: a common name for the composer of a piece
+- **folder**: the path of the directory containing all scores and performances of the piece
-- **xml_score**: the path of the corresponding MusicXML score
+- **xml_score**: the path of the MusicXML score of a piece
 - **midi_score**: the path of the score in MIDI format
 - **midi_performance** : the path of the MIDI performance
-- **audio_performance**: the path of the audio file (if one exists)
+- **performance_anotations** : the path of the TSV annotations on the performances (audio and MIDI)
 - **midi_score_annotations** : the path of the TSV annotations of the MIDI score
-- **performance_anotations** : the path of the TSV annotations on the performances (audio and MIDI)
+- **maestro_midi_performance** : the path of the MIDI performance in the MAESTRO dataset (if it exists)
-- **maestro_midi_performance** : the path of the MIDI performance in the maestro dataset
+- **maestro_audio_performance** : the path of the audio performance in the MAESTRO dataset (if it exists)
-- **maestro_audio_performance** : the path of the audio performance in the maestro dataset
+- **start**: If not blank, specifies a time in seconds where the original MAESTRO performance (audio and MIDI) has been cut to match the annotations.
+The ASAP performance at time 0 will match the original MAESTRO performance at this time
-- **start**: can be a time in seconds or `None`.
-In the former case it specify where to cut the maestro performances (audio and midi) to match the annotations.
-If `None`, the performance files are not cut.
+- **end**: The same as start, but for the end of the original MAESTRO performance.
+The end of the ASAP performance is at this time in the original MAESTRO performance
-- **stop**: the same as start, but for the end of the maestro performances
+- **audio_performance**: the path of the (properly cut) audio file in the ASAP dataset (if one exists)

 ### Annotation json